 Every toilet, sink and bath in a building is connected via a series of interconnected pipes.
 Together, they all connect to a series of horizontal pipes known as waste pipes or soil pipes.
-The horizontal pipe transports used water and waste away from a property by joining with a vertical pipe on the outside of the building, and it is the vertical pipe that is known as a soil stack.
+The horizontal pipe transports used water and waste away from a property by joining with a vertical pipe on the outside of the building, this vertical pipe is known as a soil stack.

-On the bottom end of the soil stack, the pipe goes underground to connect to the main sewage system.
+On the bottom end of the soil stack, another soil pipe goes underground to connect to the main sewage system.

 How Do Waste and Soil Stack Pipes Get Blocked?

 Unfortunately, there are several ways that waste and soil pipes can get blocked, and that is when you may need soil stack repair.
-Horizontal waste pipes often get clogged with non-flushable items, as well as fat, oil and grease from kitchens.
-The vertical soil stack pipe can also become affected by these blockages and the build-up of uratic salt, which narrows the soil stack pipe and blocks waste from flowing through the pipe.
-The common signs of a problem with your soil stack pipe and a blockage in the system include:
+Horizontal waste pipes often get clogged with non-flushable items (wet wipes, nappies, sanitary products etc.), as well as fat, oil and grease from kitchens.
+The vertical soil stack pipe can also become affected by these blockages and the build-up of uratic salt, which narrows the soil stack pipe and blocks waste from flowing freely through the pipe.
+The common signs of a problem with your soil stack pipe and a blockage in the soil system include:

 - Toilets not emptying at their normal speed or remain blocked for some time

-- Sinks, showers or baths don’t drain water efficiently
+- Sinks, showers or baths that don’t drain water efficiently

 - A smell emanating from the drains

-Blockages are typically worse at the bottom of a soil stack pipe as this is where the refuse can collect.
+Blockages are typically worse at the bottom of a soil stack pipe as this is where the waste can collect and form a blockage.
 If you have a blockage at the bottom of your soil stack, there are a couple of additional signs to look out for; these include:

 - Water bursting from the joints of the soil stack pipe